Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 • MathFactLab offers two Learning Modes: Addition/Subtraction and Multiplication Division

-• Enter 0 to assign student to Addition/Subtraction.
+• Enter 0 or leave blank to assign students to Addition/Subtraction.

-• Enter 1 or leave blank to assign student to Multiplication/Division.
+• Enter 1 to assign students to Multiplication/Division.

 • Teachers can change these assignments very easily using the Group Edit tool.